What happened to my Instant Pot?

 The button won’t pop up and the counter doesn’t start

 I love my Instant Pot so it really troubles me when it isn’t working.
 The first time it quit sealing, I wasn’t too worried, but then it began to happen a lot.
-Yes I should have tried to return it, however I use it so much that I decided to buy a bigger one (8qt) and figure out what was wrong with the small one later when I had time.
+Yes I should have tried to return it, however I use it so much that I decided to buy a bigger one, an 8 qt.
+Instant Pot and figure out what was wrong with the 6 qt.
+Instant Pot later when I had time.

 - First of all, did you set the knob to “sealing?”
 That sounds like a “duh,” question but often times this is my problem.
 I forget to turn the knob.